wi2trier/gpu-server/README.md

 ```

 You can search for available packages on [search.nixos.org](https://search.nixos.org/packages).

-This is useful to quickly test a new package before using it in production in a containerized environment like Apptainer.
+These temporary shells are useful to quickly test a new package before using it in production in a containerized environment like Apptainer.
-If you would like to install a package permanently, please open a pull request on GitHub.
+If you would like to install a package permanently, please open an issue on GitHub.

 ### GPU Selection